pact-foundation/pact_broker/lib/pact_broker/doc/views/provider.markdown

 Allowed methods: GET, PATCH, DELETE

-The application that initiates the HTTP request.
+The application that responds to the HTTP request.

 See [Pacticipant](/doc/pacticipants) for more information.